-I'm a PHP expert and enthusiast.
+I am a full-stack PHP expert and enthusiast.
 I'm a Zend Certified PHP 5 Engineer as well as a MySQL 5 Certified Developer and DBA.
 I'm also pretty skilled at PostgreSQL.
+I am also a PHP Wordpress Expert.

 Since October 2009, I have decided to take decisive action against a verifiable lack of education of PHP programmers in general.
 While I see most others systemically complaining, I created the PHP University, so that I can mentor PHP developers to become the most efficient and expert craftsmen of the Object Oriented trade as I can.